AljoschaMeyer/bamboo/README.md

 [Secure scuttlebutt](https://www.scuttlebutt.nz/) inspired bamboo.
 Bamboo can be seen as a generalization of ssb's signed linked lists to a binary anti-monotone graph to allow partial replication.
 To mitigate the lack of partial replication, ssb supports retrieval of log entries via hash, but forfeits the security guarantees of regularly replicated entries.
 As of writing, ssb also signs the payloads directly rather than their hash, making it impossible to locally delete log payloads without losing the ability to replicate the log to other peers.
 The ssb folks are currently working on making bamboo or a very similar format part of ssb.

 [Hypercore](https://github.com/mafintosh/hypercore) is a distributed, sparsely-replicatable append-only log like bamboo.
 It uses merkle trees whereas bamboo only uses backlinks.
-Bamboo's focus on transitive sparse replication via certificate pools can also be implemented on top of hypercore.
+Hypercore has slightly smaller certificates for partial verification (but still in `O(log(n))`, but appending or verifying an entry has a worst-case time complexity of `O(log(n))` rather than bamboo's `O(1)`.
+See [here](https://github.com/AljoschaMeyer/bamboo/issues/2) for a brief discussion of hypercore and its more complex verification mechanism.
+Transitive sparse replication via certificate pools can also be implemented on top of hypercore.

 [Leyline-core](https://github.com/AljoschaMeyer/leyline-core) is the author's clumsy first attempt at defining a log structure that supports partial replication.
-It ends up badly reinventing [authenticated append-only skip lists](https://arxiv.org/pdf/cs/0302010.pdf), which are inferior to the [anti-monotone scheme](https://kodu.ut.ee/~lipmaa/papers/thesis/thesis.pdf) that bamboo uses.
+It ends up badly reinventing [authenticated append-only skip lists](https://arxiv.org/pdf/cs/0302010.pdf), which are arguably inferior to the [anti-monotone scheme](https://kodu.ut.ee/~lipmaa/papers/thesis/thesis.pdf) that bamboo uses.